-The Heidelberg University Undergraduate Internship program provides undergraduate students with the opportunity to apply knowledge obtained through coursework to an on-the-job experience.
-Internships allow students to develop the knowledge necessary to further their careers.
-Additionally, internships provide work experience that can enhance credibility in a highly competitive marketplace.
+The HYPE Career Ready $\circledast$ and Placement Office provides undergraduate students with the opportunity to apply knowledge obtained through coursework to an on-the-job experience.
+Internships and experiential learning opportunities allow students to develop the knowledge necessary to further their careers.
+Additionally, internships and experiential learning opportunities provide work experience that can enhance credibility in a highly competitive marketplace.

-An internship will include various off-campus learning experiences taken for undergraduate academic credit.
-An internship is a component of the educational program that provides an opportunity to enhance the student's intellectual development through the application of knowledge.
-An internship is not an experience that can be purely observational.
+An internship or experiential learning opportunity will include various learning experiences that can be taken for undergraduate academic credit.
+An internship or experiential learning opportunity is a component of the educational program that provides an opportunity to enhance the student's intellectual development through the application of knowledge.
+An internship or experiential learning opportunity is not an experience that can be purely observational.

-The HYPE Career Ready [®] and Placement Office is responsible for maintaining all internship program records.
-The HYPE Career Ready [®] and Placement Office provides information on possible internship locations, general guidelines, departmental guidelines, and copies of all necessary forms.
-Internships are initiated and approved in the department sponsoring and supervising the internship.
+The HYPE Career Ready @ and Placement Office is responsible for maintaining all internship and experiential learning program records.
+The HYPE Career Ready @ and Placement Office provides information on possible internship and experiential learning opportunity locations, general guidelines, departmental guidelines, and copies of all necessary forms.
+Academic internships and experiential learning opportunities are initiated and approved in the department sponsoring and supervising the internship or experiential learning opportunity.

-Internships and Course Load, Zero Credit Hour
+Internships/Experiential Learning Opportunities and Course Load, Zero Credit Hour

-- 1. Students are only eligible for a zero credit hour internship during the summer semester. - 2.
-Students carrying a course load of 18 credit hours or more are not eligible to participate. - 3.
-Students may not satisfy the requirements for the zero credit internship in a single 40-hour workweek without written permission from the faculty and off-campus supervisors. - 4.
-Students enrolled for zero credit hours will satisfy the same requirements as students enrolled for a 1 credit hour internship.
+- 1. Students are only eligible for a zero credit hour internship or experiential learning opportunity during the summer semester. - 2.
+Students carrying a course load of 18 credit hours or more are not eligible to participate in transcribed internships/experiential learning opportunities. - 3.
+Students may not satisfy the requirements for the zero credit internship or experiential learning opportunity in a single 40-hour workweek without written permission from the faculty and off-campus supervisors. - 4.
+Students enrolled for zero credit hour internships/experiential learning opportunities will satisfy the same requirements as students enrolled for a 1 credit hour internship or experiential learning opportunity.

-Internships and Course Load, Credit Hour
+Internships/Experiential Learning Opportunities and Course Load, Credit Hour

-- 1. Students planning to take an internship for credit are eligible to participate during any semester. - 2.
+- 1. Students planning to take an internship or experiential learning opportunity for credit are eligible to participate during any semester. - 2.
 For each credit attempted, 40 hours of work related experience is required.